 Kansas State University provides wireless data network services for K-State students, faculty, staff, and guests.
 Read the Wireless Local Area Network Policy governing wireless computing at K-State.
 The wireless configuration tool requires an eID/password.

 - KSU Wireless — For all K-Staters.
-Students and employees sign in (with eID/password) to access protected campus resources, including the KSIS student information system, HRIS, K-State Online, webmail, etc.
+Students and employees sign in (with eID/password) to access protected campus resources, including the KSIS student information system, HRIS, Canvas, webmail, etc.

 - KSU Housing — For residence halls and Jardine Apartments